themantalope/pydendroheatmap/README.md

 the plot will be reset and any changes that have been made to the plot's instance variables should be taken into account in the new plot.

+A special thanks to [Nathan Salomonis](http://www.cincinnatichildrens.org/bio/s/nathan-salomonis/) for posting the original source as an example!